getyoti/yoti-wordpress/yoti-connect/readme.txt

 You can find our Yoti button in the widget section and can place it where you see appropriate.

 == Frequently Asked Questions ==
 For a more detailed explanation please go to our github [page.](https://github.com/getyoti/wordpress)

 For further support please feel free to email us at: sdksupport@yoti.com

 For FAQ please click [here.](https://yoti.zendesk.com/hc/en-us/categories/201129409-Business-FAQs)

+== Screenshots ==
+1. Attributes you can add in Yoti Dashboard
+2. Settings to add into Wordpress from Yoti Dashboard

 == Changelog ==
 = 1.0.9 =
 This is the latest version

 == Upgrade Notice ==
 This is N/A for now - but our plugin will get better and better so we will let you know!